Neurodiversity & Disability Symposium at Chico State

 About the Neurodiversity & Disability Symposium

 As disability rates in the United States rise—currently nearing 13%—individuals and families in rural areas face unique challenges, often lacking access to crucial services and information.
-The Neurodiversity & Disability Symposium (formerly the Northern California Autism Symposium) seeks to address these gaps by amplifying the voices of Neurodivergent and Disabled individuals, while also providing education for families, educators, and service providers in our region and beyond.
+The Neurodiversity & Disability Symposium seeks to address these gaps by amplifying the voices of Neurodivergent and Disabled individuals, while also providing education for families, educators, and service providers in our region and beyond.
+With a commitment to inclusivity, we bring together a diverse range of topics and speakers to support all members of our community—ensuring that everyone has access to the knowledge and resources they need.

 *Note: This program uses identity-first language where appropriate, while also recognizing that some individuals prefer person-first language.
 To accommodate the spectrum of preferences, we utilize both.
 To learn more about these perspectives, visit the AccessATE site.